 How far from NOLA: 2 hrs 10 min

 It’s a winter wonderland in Lafayette with this festival of lights known as Noel Acadien au Village.
 Beginning at 5:30 p.m nightly, half a million lights illuminate the Acadian Village.
 Carnival rides, live entertainment, Christmas shopping, and local cuisine give visitors a taste of the holidays.
 The festival benefits LARC, a local non-profit aiding people with developmental disabilities.
 Take a trip out to this Christmas Village and you’ll leave in the holiday spirit.
 Did we mention Santa will be there nightly?

 When: November 30 to December 23; 5:30-9 p.m.

 Where: LARC’s Acadian Village, 200 Greenleaf Dr., Lafayette, La.

 How far from NOLA: 2 hrs 20 min

 Admission: $10 ($8 advance tickets available at select Acadiana Shop-Rite/ Tobacco Plus locations)

 Festival of the Bonfires

 Lighting the bonfire is a tradition out in St. James Parish.
 The bonfires are lit so Papa Noel can find his way on Christmas Eve.
 Festival of the Bonfires celebrates just that.
 Carnival staples are a given at this festival, with each night being highlighted by the lighting of a single bonfire in anticipation of Christmas Eve.
-The festival also includes a gumbo cook-off competition (which includes a red bean, bread pudding, and potato salad cook-off as well).
+The festival also includes a gumbo cook-off competition (which includes a bread pudding bake-off and potato salad showdown as well).
 Bring the family and start your own tradition of watching the bonfires.
-If you have to pick one night, go out on Christmas Eve to see the dozens of bonfires burning on the River Road levee to guide Santa along his way.
+Make sure to return on Christmas Eve to see the dozens of bonfires burning along the River Road levee to guide Santa along his way.